 thinkingaboutthinking.

 MetaCogni is the browser layer for AI subscriptions.
-It reads the prompt before you send, predicts output tokens, diagnoses weak instructions, and shows the limit that matters for Claude, ChatGPT, or Gemini — because flat subscriptions still cost you in time, quality, and caps.
+It reads the prompt before you send, predicts output tokens, diagnoses weak instructions, and shows the limit that matters for Claude and Gemini today — ChatGPT support is on the way — because flat subscriptions still cost you in time, quality, and caps.

 Free during beta · on-device prompt analysis · no prompt logging